 This event is FREE and open to youth and families.
-It will be held in Oakland, CA – “BLAM!” stands for (Black, Latino, Asian, Manifested) presents the second annual AfroComicCon, (Free Youth CommuniyDAY) which is described as an educational Free comic con event, for youth and families.
-The event targets youth & people of color who are interested in comics within the Bay Area region.
-This event is a comic book, arts and writing convention, which is the third day of a three-day event.
+It will be held in Oakland, CA – “BLAM!” stands for (Black, Latino, Asian, Manifested) presents the second annual AfroComicCon, (Free Youth Community Day) which is an educational free comic con event for youth and families.
+The event targets youngsters of color who are interested in comics in the bay area.
+This event is a comic book, arts, and writing convention, which is the third day of a three-day event.

-On this Day we will feature a host of engaging workshops and panel discussions focused on literacy, comic art, graphic novel, fine art creation, live art, and printing displays.
+On this day we will feature a host of engaging workshops and panel discussions focused on literacy, comic art, graphic novel, fine art creation, live art, and printing displays.
 The day is available to youth who will connect and learn from pros in the artistic industries while enjoying art and expression.

 There will be delicious free food for the kids and co-founder Hally Bellah-Guther is rolling out a new program called FLASH, Fit Like a Super Hero!
 There will be workshops and performances of African Diaspora Dance forms, martial arts, and fitness with a superhero theme.